WEATHER NOW: Staying sunny for Presidents Day, but a mid-week system will bring heavy rain & windy conditions - NewsBreak

 Temperatures vary a bit tomorrow, with highs ranging from the low 50s to possibly close to 60!
 Check out the forecasted high for your area below!

 The main event this week comes early Wednesday Morning and lasts well into the evening hours.
 A cutoff low will be bolstered by another low off of the Rockies and as a result, heavy showers and even some thunderstorms are likely in the area.
 We do not anticipate anything severe out of this event at the moment, but heavy rainfall & gusty winds will be on the board, meaning impacts could still be felt.
-Lots of wintry weather will accompany this system, but that all stays northwest of us.
+Lots of wintry weather will accompany this system, but that all stays mostly northwest of us.
+Could see a few northern edges of the viewing area that may see a little bit of wintry mix.

 Make sure you don’t forget the umbrellas on Wednesday!
-1-2″ of rain for most of the area is possible.
+1″ to roughly 1.75″ of rain for most of the area possible.
+Could even see a few pockets of 2″ possible.

 As we saw with the system that came to the area this last Thursday Morning, the track of this next system will play a large role in what temps we get and how likely a few storms are.
 Right now, we are trending on the warmer side of the system, but with a 30 degree temp gradient in place, there is still some uncertainty.
 We may find our way upwards of 60, we could end up deep into the 40s, or both will be seen across the area; the answer lies in what path this low takes.